Introduction

 The Ehrlichs, subjected to shakedown harassment, had just lost their millinery shop.

 I uncovered such a wealth of untapped material that the project’s focus shifted.
-Discussing it with my cousin S.R., I conceived a Definitive Edition—To Be Honest—that would be “not dry” but written with a view to publishability.
-“An Honest Tale Plainly Told” would serve as both source and draft.
+Discussing it with my cousin S.R., we conceived a Definitive Edition—To Be Honest—that would be “not dry” but written with a view to publishability.
+An Honest Tale Plainly Told would serve as both source and further draft.
 Martha’s Diary, presented in its twice-translated entirety, comprised Volume II in August 1984; the rest of Martha and George’s adventures (through 1942) went into Volume III, completed in November.
 The Definitive Edition’s three-part/eighteen-chapter scheme was defined in April 1985 by a scissors-and-tape layout and reinforced by an index-card boildown.
-Paying a visit to the University of Illinois campus, I began extensive research into the European side of things, from the Hapsburg heyday to the Holocaust.
-By the end of spring I’d crammed thirty-four single-spaced pages with ancillary notes, causing my worn-out Smith-Coronamatic typewriter to literally shake itself to pieces.
-That summer I went so far as to accompany S.R. on her honeymoon odyssey to the Desert and back, digesting (to and fro) a superabundance of Ehrlichian archives** from 1943 to 1963.
+Paying a visit that month to the University of Illinois campus, I began extensive research into the European side of things, from the Hapsburgs’s heyday to the Holocaust[7].
+By the end of spring I’d crammed thirty-four single-spaced pages with ancillary notes, causing my old Smith-Coronamatic typewriter to literally shake itself to pieces.
+That summer I went so far as to accompany S.R. on her honeymoon odyssey to the Mojave Desert and back, digesting (to and fro) a superabundance of Ehrlichian archives[8] from 1943 to 1963.
 Volume IV waddled forth in August 1985, so heavyset that I had to jettison its Ancillary Appendix—and move To Be Honest’s overoptimistic deadline to March 1986, half a year further along.

-The Definitive Edition taught me the fine art of REWRITING—how to revise, revamp, and rectify.
-Over the next six months I edited, abridged, and condensed my multivolume embarras de richesses down by 50%, bringing To Be Honest in precisely on schedule.
+The Definitive Edition taught me the fine art of rewriting—how to revise, revamp, and rectify.
+During the next six months I edited, abridged, and condensed my multivolume embarras de richesses down by 50%, bringing To Be Honest in precisely on schedule.
 During the summer of 1986, this draft underwent fine-toothed emendation (or rather extirpation—few pages escaping scissors and tape).
 The final version of To Be Honest, completed in September, tipped the scales at around 75,000 words: suitable tonnage for a marketable book.
-The next step was indeed to prepare piggy for market—a process so unprecedented, so far as I-and-mine were concerned, that it engendered a whole new spate of aches as I reduced the book to a twelve-page Outline, then a single-page Synopsis, capped off (on the sixth or seventh try) by a Cover Letter that wrapped up my first-ever Book Proposal.
+The next step was to prepare this piggy for market—a process so unprecedented, so far as I-and-mine were concerned, that it engendered a whole new spate of aches as I reduced the book to a twelve-page Outline, then a single-page Synopsis, capped off (on the sixth or seventh try) by a Cover Letter that wrapped up my first-ever Book Proposal.
 And then, “as Victoria said when Albert croaked—‘All, all is over!’”

 More than I knew.
 Between October 1986 and February 1987 I sent out Book Proposals to a couple of publishers and a couple of agencies, getting all four BPs back with commendable if regrettable swiftness.
 The last-arriving letter came from an genuine (so to speak) New York literary agent, who’d decided To Be Honest was not something she could “market with success or with enthusiasm at this time.”
 By which point I had come to the same conclusion: structured as it was, the book had proved unseaworthy.
 Despite a year’s worth of polishing and furbishing and waterproofing, it had ended up less-than-marketably “dry” after all.

-My basic instinct, as in the mid-Seventies, was to novelize the material—along similar lines, perhaps, as Diane Pearson’s Csardas.
-Although it descends at times into subgeneric romance, Csardas is soundly plotted and deftly written, maintaining historical authenticity through the changing fortunes of a half-Jewish Hungarian family from 1914 to 1948.
+My basic instinct, as in the mid-Seventies, was to novelize the material—along similar lines, perhaps, as Diane Pearson’s Csardas[9].
+Although this descends at times into subgeneric romance, Csardas is soundly plotted and deftly written, maintaining historical authenticity through the changing fortunes of a half-Jewish Hungarian family from 1914 to 1948.
 But how to make To Be Honest that shipshape, if not unsinkable?

 “More ‘narrativized,’” I decided, “fewer quotation marks.”
 If I stuck to the diary format, it might compensate for the sketchiness of the opening chapters by keeping Józsi and Matyu’s childhoods at a reminiscent remove.
-Gaps could be filled with artistic license: “I suppose I should put down on paper what I remember of my own father,” József might write, describing how as a boy he could be disciplined by a stern look, but his capricious brother Sándor had to have his hand smacked with a ruler (and would then boast about it, claiming Father had sent all the way to Vienna for this ruler, keeping it under lock and key in a special drawer).
+Gaps could be filled with artistic license: “I suppose I should put down on paper what I remember of my own father,” József might write, describing how as a boy he could be disciplined by a stern paternal look, but his capricious brother Sándor had to have his hand smacked with a ruler (and would then boast about it, claiming Father had sent all the way to Vienna for this ruler, keeping it under lock and key in a special drawer).

 Another insoluble dilemma was posed by Grandpa Ehrlich’s having been in the fur business.
 No matter that in the days before central heating, a fur coat was a winter necessity; you can hardly envision a modern-day miniseries about an unvillainous furrier.
-Yet change him to a milliner, or a tailor or haberdasher, and you lose unique details of the Depression fur trade: each year’s first snowfall would net the children a whole nickle each, because snow heralded the beginning of “the season”—people would pick up their coats from storage (and pay their bills).
+Yet change him to a milliner, or a tailor or haberdasher, and you lose unique details of the Depression fur trade: each year’s first snowfall would net the children a whole nickel each, because snow heralded the beginning of “the season”—people would pick up their coats from storage (and pay their bills, enabling the Ehrlichs to pay theirs).

 No: better, perhaps, when all was said and done, to “mine” the Family History for material rather than expect it to stand up on its own.

-Or so I thought until 2003, by which point the Skeeter Kitefly Website was up and operational, but running low on fresh Skeetercentric entries.
+So I thought until 2003, by which point the Skeeter Kitefly Website was up and operational but running low on fresh entries.
 Why not let To Be Honest, a full-length whole-written book, take its share of Internet bandwidth?
-The first three chapters were uploaded in March; the next three in October; Chapter 7 not until Memorial Day 2005 (in the midst of work on 13 Black Cats Under a Ladder); and the remaining nine chapters at intervals during 2006... while the eyes in all the old photos stared at me askant.
+The first three chapters were uploaded in March; the next three in October; the seventh not until Memorial Day 2005; and the remaining nine at intervals during 2006—while all the eyes in all the old photos again stared at me askant.
 (Once a henyélő, always a henyélő.)

-* Which followed seventeen days later.
+[1] Which followed seventeen days later on May 29, 1974.

 [2] My first experience of transcription soured me for life: “Took me a week to transcribe one hour’s worth of tape onto seven pieces of paper.”